-As a member of SOLLA (Society of Later Life Advisers) we are one of two accredited independent financial advisers within a 25 mile radius of Shrewsbury.
+As a member of SOLLA (Society of Later Life Advisers) we are one of a few accredited independent financial advisers within a 25 mile radius of Shrewsbury.
 SOLLA was founded in 2008 as a not for profit organisation, to meet the need of consumers seeking later life advice.
 They aim to ensure that consumers are better informed about the financial issues in later life.

 Increasing life expectancy ought to be a cause for celebration but, unfortunately, while many people are living longer, they are not necessarily doing so in good health.
 A retirement spent on cruise ships or golf courses is only the outcome for a lucky few as, on average, people can expect around a decade of poor health in retirement.
 As a result, long-term care is becoming an increasing and pressing need for many.